Time to Plan for the H-1B Cap

-What should companies do now?
+What should I do first?

-If you have not identified the beneficiaries, but know the job title(s) and worksite(s) your company will be filing for, send an email containing the approximate number of petitions you plan to file for each position and worksite, and the wage range for each position.
+Send an email to your ILG attorney or paralegal listing the job title(s) and worksite(s) your company would like to file for.
+Include the approximate number of petitions you plan to file for each position and worksite, and the wage range for each position.
 With this information, ILG will prepare the Labor Condition Applications (LCA) in advance.
 The LCA is a required document for every H-1B and must be prepared in advance of filing an H-1B.

 F-1 Status Employees